-What is the prize for the Popular Vote Challenge?
+What is the prize for the Popular Vote?

 Will I be notified about how my video did in the judging process?

-While we greatly appreciate all of the Applications we receive, we will only be able to individually notify the Semi-Finalists and Finalists.
+While we greatly appreciate all of the Applications we receive, we will only be able to individually notify those who make it into the Popular Vote and the Finalists.

 Is the $250,000 prize a cash award?

 The $250,000 is for a post-secondary scholarship and can be used for tuition and fees at colleges and universities worldwide.
-For more details about the scholarship please visit the Terms and Conditions page.
+For more details about the scholarship please visit the Rules page.

 Can I use the prize money for any purpose?

-No – it is only used for a post-secondary educational scholarship and direct costs associated with it.
-For more details about the scholarship, please visit the Terms and Conditions page.
+No. It is only used for a post-secondary educational scholarship and direct costs associated with it.
+For more details about the scholarship, please visit the Rules page.

 Is the $50,000 prize for my teacher a cash reward?

-Yes – the Teacher Inspiration Prize is a cash gift to the teacher that inspired you in the field of physics, mathematics and life sciences.
-They may used the funds as they wish.
+Yes.
+The Teacher Inspiration Prize is a cash gift to the teacher that inspired you in the field of physics, mathematics and life sciences.
+They may use the funds as they wish.